 Close Menu

-CIRCLE Growing Voters details a paradigm-shifting framework for developing the next generation of voters.
+CIRCLE Growing Voters is a paradigm-shifting framework for developing the next generation of voters.
 Based on rigorous, comprehensive research, including findings from an exclusive survey of teens, it serves as a guide for every institution and community to play a role in this work.
 The report includes actionable recommendations for educators, organizers, policymakers, journalists, funders, families, young leaders, and more.

-24 Ways to Grow Voters Before 2024
+24 Ways to Grow Voters In 2024

 Schools are a critical setting for learning about elections and voting.
 School-based opportunities are especially important for youth who lack such opportunities in other areas, like through their personal networks or experiences with media.
 And as institutions that reach the vast majority of teens, K-12 schools have a critical role to play in reducing disparities and inequities in civic learning and engagement.